 Students meeting the following minimum conditions will be considered for admission to our program.
 Note that you may still be eligible for provisional admission if you fall below the minimum; please contact us for advice in that case!

 - baccalaureate degree with a major in mathematics, mathematics education, or a related field

 - 3.0 undergraduate GPA or both a 2.5 undergraduate GPA and 25th percentiles scores on the GRE Quantitative and Verbal sections

-- undergraduate coursework in single and multivariable calculus, linear algebra, real analysis, and statistics (in certain circumstances, deficiencies in one of these areas may be remediated after admission)
+- undergraduate coursework in single and multivariable calculus (Calculus 1, 2, 3), linear algebra, real analysis, and statistics.

 - students wishing to complete the secondary teaching concentration must have initial licensure in mathematics or be eligible to obtain initial licensure